 What is the 4% rule?

-Want to visually see the power of your savings rate and the real possibility of early retirement?
-Go to Playing with Fire Retirement calculator.
+Want to visually see the power of your savings rate and the possibility of early retirement?
+Check out the Playing with Fire Retirement calculator.

 Common misconceptions about the FIRE lifestyle